-Interspersed among the reasons listed is the issue of gender discrimination, where escaping it may be a major contributor to women's migration numbers.
+Interspersed among the reasons is the issue of gender discrimination, which is a major contributor to women's migration numbers.

-Lily said one of the reasons she decided to stay on in the UK was because she did not feel she would be able to succeed much if she had gone back to Malaysia after graduation.
+Lily said one of the reasons she decided to stay on in the UK was she did not feel she would be able to succeed much if she had returned to Malaysia after graduation.

-"It was actually like the structure was clearly there (in the UK) and it also felt like a more meritocratic system.
-Whereas in Malaysia, you never felt, no matter how good you were, you would get anything on merit because too many things were not meritocratically awarded," she said.
+"It was actually like the structure was clearly there (in the UK) and it also felt like a more meritocratic system," she said.

+"In Malaysia, you never felt that no matter how good you were, you would get anything on merit because too many things were not meritocratically awarded.

-"I've often felt women are sidelined," she added.
+"I've often felt women were sidelined."